 - Best Airports in North America: ranked 2nd behind Vancouver

-DEN offers nonstop service from 18 international destinations in 7 countries (Germany, Iceland, the United Kingdom, Canada, Mexico, Costa Rica, and Japan).
+DEN offers nonstop service from 25 international destinations in 11 countries (France, Switzerland, Germany, Iceland, the United Kingdom, Canada, Mexico, Costa Rica, Belize, Panama and Japan).

-In October 2016, IcelandAir announced that it will begin service on two additional nonstop flights between Denver and Reykjavik.
-With these additions, beginning in June 2017, there will now be nine nonstop flights weekly between the two cities.
+- In October 2016, IcelandAir announced that it would begin service on two additional nonstop flights between Denver and Reykjavik, which began in June 2017, increasing the number of nonstop flights weekly to nine.

 Airport Commuter Rail